chriskyfung/amp-affiliately-jekyll-theme/README.md

 **Note**: You must update the `jekyll-remote-theme` plugin to `v0.4.2` or higher if you use **Jekyll 4.0+**.

-You may also optionally specify a branch, tag, or commit to use by appending an @ and the Git ref (e.g., chriskyfung/amp-affiliately-jekyll-theme@v1.2.8).
+You may also optionally specify a branch, tag, or commit to using by appending an @ and the Git ref (e.g., chriskyfung/amp-affiliately-jekyll-theme@v1.2.8).
 If you don't specify a Git ref, the master branch will be used.

 ### Deploying to GitHub Pages with GitHub Actions